-Course Leader: Mr R Meecham (meecham@queenelizabeths.derbyshire.sch.uk)
+Course Length:Studied over two yearsExamination Board:AQACourse Leader:Mr R Meecham (meecham@queenelizabeths.derbyshire.sch.uk)

 Why study Biology?
 As with the other sciences, biology helps you to build up research, problem solving, organisation and analytical skills.

 If you study biology, you will likely find yourself working on group projects, which will help you build your teamwork and communication skills too.